How to Experience the Most Beautiful Sunset in Madeira

 Recommended from our blog

-The Laurisilva Forests of Madeira are green cathedrals of moss and mist, acknowledged as a UNESCO World Natural Heritage.
-They offer a journey back in time amidst unique endemic species and enchanting landscapes.
+The Laurisilva Forests of Madeira are green cathedrals of moss and mist, recognized as a UNESCO World Heritage site.
+They offer a journey back in time among rare endemic species and enchanting landscapes.

 The Vereda da Ponta de São Lourenço on Madeira Island offers an enchanting walk along the edge of the world, where the raw beauty of nature and the might of the Atlantic Ocean leave you speechless.